-Summary: Provides general overview of potential reference resources, sorted by resource owners/creators.
-Creators include: Local/County/Regional Agencies, Critical Infrastructure Owner/Operator, State Agencies, Federal Agencies.
-List assists planners in the process of employing the IRPF to identify all previous relevant efforts.
+Summary: This list provides a general overview of potential reference resources from creators such has Local/County/Regional Agencies, Critical Infrastructure Owner/Operator, State Agencies, Federal Agencies.
+This list assists planners in the process of employing the IRPF to identify all previous relevant efforts.